dddrrreee/cs140e-25win/labs/14-nrf-networking/README.md

     you don't have to.

 Key files that you should not have to change:
+ - `tests/*.c`: tests.
+Look through these to see how to use the NRF interfaces.
  - `nrf.h`: defines the `nrf_t` the NIC structure and `nrf_config_t`
    which holds some of the configuration.
  - `nrf-hw-support.h`: many accessors for reading and writing NRF registers and SPI interface.
 You really want to look at this to save time.
  - `nrf-hw-support.c`: SPI read/write routine implementation, routines
    to dump the NRF configuration.
  - `nrf-default-values.h`: default values for NRF hardware choices.
    You want to look at to see what we can change and for where to get the requested values.
  - `nrf-public.c` simple veneer over the top of NRF interface.
  - `nrf-test.h`: helpers for testing.
-Useful to look at to see how to use the NRF interfaces.
- - `tests/*.c`: tests.
 Useful to look at to see how to use the NRF interfaces.

 #### Checkoff